ABOUT THE 2022 BEST OF LAS VEGAS PROGRAM

 What is Best of Las Vegas?

-The 2020 Best of Las Vegas presented by NAQVI Injury Law, invites, engages and allows you, our audience, to recognize the best in businesses, things to do, places to go, people who entertain us, and the people who make it happen.
+The 2022 Best of Las Vegas presented by NAQVI Injury Law, invites, engages, and allows you, our audience, to recognize the best in businesses, things to do, places to go, people who entertain us, and the people who make it happen.
 Clark and Nye counties are the primary areas that the Best of Las Vegas program covers.

 Do I have to register?

 Nomination surveys are anonymous and do not require registration.
-However, we do offer you the opportunity to share your name, email and telephone number with us so that we can keep you up to date on the program.
+However, we offer you the opportunity to share your name, email, and telephone number with us to keep you up to date on the program.
 You may submit your nominees in any given topic area and return to complete the survey any time before the deadline.

-Registration may be necessary in the voting phase of the Las Vegas Review-Journal’s Best of Las Vegas to promote fair voting.
+Registration may be necessary for the voting phase of the Las Vegas Review-Journal’s Best of Las Vegas to promote fair voting.
 You may be asked for your name and email address.